Provides the capability to check the validity of the custom SQL query used to supply the dashboard with data.

 Public Event ValidateCustomSqlQuery As ValidateDashboardCustomSqlQueryWebEventHandler

-The ValidateCustomSqlQuery event handler receives an argument of the ValidateDashboardCustomSqlQueryWebEventArgs type.
-The following properties provide information specific to this event.
+The ValidateCustomSqlQuery event's data class is ValidateDashboardCustomSqlQueryWebEventArgs.
+The following properties provide information specific to this event:

 |CustomSqlQuery||Gets the custom SQL query that should be checked.|